Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

     $ java editorTester.AGInitialCursorTest

+These tests will only work correctly if:
+ - Your code prints the current cursor position when shortcut+p is pressed.
+ - Your code does not print anything else to the screen other than the cursor position.

+Of course, you're welcome to print anything you'd like so long as you specify "debug" as the second command line argument.
+Our test files will not use this argument, so such print statements will not interfere with the grader.

 Completing these tests by 3/2/16 at 11:59 PM will yield 0.2 bonus points per test.
 Information about how to get these points will be coming soon.

 <!--This will generate a file called AGResults.java.
 Submit this file to Gradescope for points.
 You can run individual tests as follows: